-5. Simulated Ecological Environments for Education (SEEE) Model: This model launched an investigation into the empirical models with the data generated by the simulations in order to understand the causal models, and to gauge the effect of the design factors of complex user interfaces in these virtual environments on human thought and action.
-Future research—in the form of regression equations and Markov models—will investigate the complexity and causality of such interactions between the child’s mental model, the virtual environment, and the user interface.
+The SEEE Tripartite Model is an investigation into the empirical models with the data generated by the simulations to understand the causal models and the relationships between the design factors of complex user interfaces in these virtual environments on human thought and action.